 connect language study to other academic areas, cultural awareness, and their everyday lives

-Country Day has long been noted for the strength of its foreign language program.
+Country Day has long been noted for the strength of its world languages program.
 Exposure begins in PreKindergarten, and in First Grade, children choose either French or Spanish.

-The foreign language department focuses on all four areas of language study: reading, speaking, listening, and writing at different intensities depending on the grade and age of the students.
+The world language department focuses on all four areas of language study: reading, speaking, listening, and writing at different intensities depending on the grade and age of the students.

 One of the overarching themes is to prepare students to be responsible global citizens.
 We pursue an in-depth study of culture by exploring the history, geography and political elements of the various cultures.
 This is one important way ACDS prepares global citizens for engagement in a wider world beyond our valley.
 For example, a Spanish class in Middle School may turn into a headed discussion -- in Spanish -- of current topics in the media, such as immigration or elections.
 Children gain a greater understanding of global cultures and a more worldly perspective.